Tabib (TV program): Program format

-Tabibb program, with the aim of providing medical knowledge and public education to the audience, will be broadcast live on IRIB TV3 from 15 December 2016 until now.
+Tabibb program, with the aim of providing medical knowledge and public education to the audience has been broadcast live on IRIB TV3 since 15 December 2016.
 The program is conversational and during the program, viewers' questions are asked directly to the guest doctor.

 Title sequence singer

 At first, Behnam Safavi was the singer of the title track of Tabibb program And now Garsha Rezaei is the singer of the first title sequence of this program.